Skip to main content

 Journey stats

 High-level stats for the entire Journey.
-This data is available for the lifetime of the Journey.
-However, the graph and each message’s Audience Activity are only available for 30 days.
+Graph data and Audience Activity are only available for 30 days.

 MetricDescription